01 of 06

 04 of 06

 Mason jars are hot right now, but they’ve been useful in the kitchen for ages.
 You can store sugar, dry pasta, candy, or practically anything else in these appealing glass containers.
 Of course, you can also use any other jars or bottles as countertop storage–just make sure that they seal tightly if you’re keeping food in them.
 If you’re storing rubber bands or twist ties, any sort of container will do and lids aren’t necessary.
 Whatever you pick, simply line them up so they look neat, perhaps organized by size, and preferably against a wall to make more space at the front of the counter.Continue to 5 of 6 below.

 Use Vertical Storage

 Instead of cluttering up a drawer with large and irregularly-shaped cooking utensils like spatulas and strainers, store all such tools upright in a vase or jar on your kitchen counter.
 They’ll be completely visible and easy to grab when you need them.
 As with mason jars, choosing a pretty vessel adds some decorative value to this practical organizing method.
 You can also store flatware this way, which eliminates the need for drawer dividers and lets you simply place a cup or tin full of forks and knives on the table for casual meals, instead of doling them out individually to each person.Continue to 6 of 6 below.

 06 of 06

 If you have a large counter, divide it (mentally) into sections.
-Keep note paper and pencils in one corner, your fruit bowl or a vase of flowers in another area, and frequently-used items like paper towels or napkins or that jar of utensils described in number 4 near the sink or wherever you usually find yourself needing them.
-Once you get used to this, you’ll never stand staring at your counter looking for a pen or slotted spoon wondering where it managed to get to.
+Keep note paper and pencils in one corner, your fruit bowl or a vase of flowers in another area, and frequently-used items like paper towels, napkins, or your jar of utensils wherever you usually find yourself needing them.
+Once you get used to this, you’ll never stand staring at your counter looking for a pen or slotted spoon, wondering where it went.